 Day 2 kicked off to a good start with the Art and Science of Curation session chaired by Liz Hide from Cambridge University Museums introducing provocations from Katy Barrett, Royal Museums Greenwich, Jenny Powell, Kettle’s Yard, and Mark Carnall from the Grant Museum of Zoology about what curation means to them.
 This led into a lively debate about the difference between art and science curators, whether curators should always be experts, if they should be experts on objects or experts on people, the importance of diversity, silos vs open projects, etc. Check out the storify for the session here.

-A lively presentation from Paul Clifford from the Museum of London to the value of ‘making’ as a learning process – as opposed to engaging through digital kit like iPads.
+In a lively presentation, Paul Clifford from the Museum of London talked about the value of ‘making’ as a learning process – as opposed to engaging through digital kit like iPads.
 He gave some absolutely fascinating examples of this kind of learning in action at the Museum of London with kids making static electricity and moss powered responsive posters and Roman helmets that tell you about themselves when you put them on!
 Great examples of students learning digital things by making them, rather than on an iPad – definitely some food for thought and a bit of fun at the end as we tried to replicate some of the student projects.

 The last session for me was the one organised by the Transformers programme committee, looking at bringing about radical organisational change.
 Chaired by Hilary Carty, she introduced extremely interesting provocations from Kim Thomas from the BBC and Hilary Jennings, a consultant linked with the Happy Museum.
 Kim told the story of how they used their position of trust with the public to tell the story of female genital mutilation in a 2 part episode of Casualty, one of those pre-9pm shows that can make telling these types of stories quite a challenge.
 She explained the care they took, but how it was important to them to tell the story to a new audience.
 Hilary addressed the question of the role of museums in the wellbeing of both society and the planet.
 We Transformers then facilitated discussions on our tables about what lessons these had for us in our organisations.
 I was pleased to get involved, and have a new respect for session facilitators.
 Thanks also to Jess Turtle, the programme coordinator, for all her work.